Home Compare JUN3.DE vs VALMT.HE

 Jungheinrich Aktiengesellschaft vs Valmet Oyj: Which Stock Looks Stronger in 2026?

-Valmet Oyj holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Valmet Oyj holds the cleaner structural position, with the lead spread across valuation and growth.
+Jungheinrich Aktiengesellschaft does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (JUN3.DE: HDAX, VALMT.HE: STOXX 600).